LandRegistry/bg-dev-pack-redesign/app/apis/application-information/1.0/index.md

 description: Use this service to get information about a specific application

 eleventyNavigation:
-  key: Application Information API v1.0
+  key: Application information API v1.0
-  parent: Application Information API
+  parent: Application information API

 notlive: false